-Measurement location Measured Activity, Leff, dB(A) Comments Level adjusted for duration 74 Aitkins Road Nearest receiver boundary 40 - 41 Measurement of the truck operating on site and then exiting /entering the site onto Koroit Street.
+Measurement location Measured Activity, L eff, dB(A) Level adjusted for duration Comments 74 Aitkins Road Nearest receiver boundary 40 - 41 Measurement of the truck operating on site and then exiting /entering the site onto Koroit Street.
 Excavator not operating.
 Truck visible but not audible over local and distant traffic background levels.
 39 - 47 Measurement of the excavator operation.
 Excavator not audible over the background levels.
 Approximately 170 m from site's northern boundary 44 - 45 Measurement of the truck operating on site and then exiting/entering the site onto Koroit Street.
 Excavator not operating.
 Truck is audible only when entering/exiting the site.
 Not audible when operating on the site.
 42 - 44 Measurement of the excavator operation.
 Approximately 60 m from site's northern boundary 53 - 57 Measurement of the truck operating on site and then exiting/entering the site onto Koroit Street.
 Excavator not operating.
 Truck is audible only when entering/exiting the site.
 Not audible when operating on the site.
 48 - 49 Measurement of the excavator operation.

-Measurement location Measured Activity, L {eff} , dB(A) Level adjusted for duration Comments Approximately 20 m from site's northern boundary 62 - 68 Measurement of the truck operating on site and then exiting/entering the site onto Koroit Street.
+Measurement location Measured Activity, L eff, dB(A) Level adjusted for duration Comments Approximately 20 m from site's northern boundary 62 - 68 Measurement of the truck operating on site and then exiting/entering the site onto Koroit Street.
 Excavator not operating.
 Truck is audible only when entering/exiting the site.
 Not audible when operating on the site.
-50 - 55 Measurement of the excavator operation.
-Transfer station site Truck measurements 67 - 92 Measurement of the truck operating on site, measurement approximately 1 - 2 m from the truck.
+50 - 55 Measurement of the excavato operation.
+Fransfer station site Measurement of the truck Fruck measurements 67 - 92 operating on site, measurement approximately - 2 m from the truck.
 Excavator not operating.
-Transfer station site Excavator measurements 75 - 78 Measurement of the excavator operation, at 1 m distance.
-Transfer station site 75 Measurement of the excavator operation at 5 m distance.
-Excavator measurements Excavator in normal operation.
-Transfer station site 68 - 70 Measurement of the excavator engine at 10 m distance.
-Excavator measurements Excavator in normal operation, revving the engine.
-Transfer station site 61 Measurement of the excavator engine at 30 m distance.
-Excavator measurements Excavator in normal operation, revving the engine.
+Transfer station site 75 - 78 Measurement of the excavato Excavator measurements operation, at 1 m distance.
+Transfer station site 75 Measurement of the excavato Excavator measurements operation at 5 m distance.
+Excavator in normal operation Fransfer station site 68 - 70 Measurement of the excavato Excavator measurements engine at 10 m distance.
+Excavator in normal operatior revving the engine.
+Transfer station site 61 Measurement of the excavato engine at 30 m distance.
+Excavator measurements Excavator in normal operation revving the engine.